What is calciphylaxis?

 What is the cause of calciphylaxis?

 In chronic renal failure, it is often associated with a condition known as secondary hyperparathyroidism.
-The damaged kidneys don't excrete phosphate properly, which results in a build up of phosphate in the blood, which combines with calcium.
-Vitamin-D levels are reduced because of the kidney failure and reduced absorption through the gut.
+The damaged kidneys don't excrete phosphate properly, which results in a build-up of phosphate in the blood, which combines with calcium.
+Vitamin-D levels are reduced because of kidney failure and reduced absorption through the gut.
 The bones become resistant to parathyroid hormone.
-The parathyroid glands therefore increase in size and produce more hormone increasing the amount of calcium circulating in the blood.
+The parathyroid glands, therefore, increase in size and produce more hormone and the amount of calcium circulating in the blood.

 Calciphylaxis can occur in those with high or normal levels of serum calcium and phosphate, with or without vitamin D replacement, in dialysed patients and less often in those who have not yet commenced dialysis or in those who have received a renal transplant.
 It is more common in women than in men, in obese patients compared to those of normal weight, and in patients who have been taking corticosteroids or other immunosuppressive medicines.